Winhalla/winhalla-api/README.md

 * TOTP password auth for admin page (was removed in a previous release though)

 To understand more why all this code is here, you should take a look at the [live app](https://play.google.com/store/apps/details?id=com.winhalla.app)
-This is my first more-than-100-line project ever, that has been updated and refactor an embarrassing amount of times.
+This is my first more-than-100-line project ever, that has been updated and refactored countless times.
 It has an embarrassing amount of code duplications, misoptimisation and an absence of documentation, that would take days to fix.
 As the gain would be close to zero since the project is no longer maintained, I decided to leave the project as is.
-I learned the hard way that I should've documented this on the spot.
 Also the absence of types in JS is horrible to deal with when refactoring.
+I'll never start any project without typescript from now on

 ---
 ### Quick explanation of the code if you're brave enough to go here.